Reading Education Programs at UNC Charlotte

 Reading and literacy are fundamental to learning across all subjects and levels in school.
 Beyond the classroom, literacy skills are vital for success in the workplace, civic participation and navigating most facets of our lives.
 The reading education programs in the Cato College of Education seek to prepare educators to help students at all levels to support reading and literacy in and out of schools.

-While students in all licensure programs in the Cato College of Education receive instruction in reading and literacy, we offer several programs that build depth of knowledge and skill in teaching for literacy educators.
-Here is a snapshot of these programs:
+While students in all licensure programs in the Cato College of Education receive instruction in reading and literacy, we offer several programs from undergraduate to graduate that build depth of knowledge and skill in teaching for literacy educators.
+Here is a snapshot of these programs with links to more in-depth information about each:

 Minor in Reading Education & Early Entry to the M.Ed. in Reading program